sunny-day-flooding-project/SunnyD-Flooding/shinyapp/about.md

 We are a group of researchers from **UNC Chapel Hill** and **NC State** that work with NC communities to measure, model, and better understand the causes and impacts of chronic flooding.

-Visit our [Project Website](https://tarheels.live/sunnydayflood/) to learn more about the project.
+Visit our <a href = "https://tarheels.live/sunnydayflood/" class = "pretty-link">Project Website</a> to learn more about the project.

 # Data Viewer